hzs0084/EHC-Resources/Competition/cyberforce/2024/Anomalies/23/Readme.md

 The dependency file contains anomalous entries, these entries seem to be generating power when the windmill should not be able too.
 Find these entries and add the total electricity_produced between the anomalous entries to get the flag.
 It will be a float value.

-**NIST Category:** Investigation - Conducts national cybersecurity and cybercrime investigations, including the collection, management, and analysis of digital evidence.

-**Correctly answered:** 582.56*

 ---

 ## Solution